Last Updated on September 28, 2023

 Distance: The center of the Marais is just a few minutes from the Louvre (turn right on Rue de Rivoli as you exit the museum).
 See the attached Paris map.

 You’ll now walk along the chic Rue de Rivoli into the beautiful Marais district north of Notre Dame.
-It’s a beautiful area filled with mansions and several small but notable museums, as well as many popular cafés and restaurants peppered along its little lanes.
+It’s a beautiful area filled with mansions, several small but notable museums, and many popular cafés and restaurants peppered along its little lanes.
 Encompassing the 13th-century Jewish Quarter, today it’s one of the liveliest nightspots in the city.
 By all means, take a stroll through it.
-You can also take one of the popular off-the-beaten-track guided bike tours of Parisian neighborhoods.
+You can also take a popular off-the-beaten-track guided bike tour of Parisian neighborhoods.

 Option #2 Galleries Lafayette